-Much of the skiing in Paznaun is high elevation, starting at over 1,000 meters and reaching above 2,500 meters (over 8,000′), which is key for snow accumulation and ski conditions despite how sunny the Alps can be mid-winter into spring.
-Ischgl’s highest summit is 2,864 meters.
+Much of the skiing in Paznaun is high elevation, starting at over 1,000 meters and reaching above 2,500 meters (over 8,000′), which is key for snow accumulation and ski conditions.
+Ischgl’s highest summit is 2,864 meters, 9,300′.

 Ischgl with its connection to Samnaun Switzerland is 15 minutes past Kappl.
 Ischgl is one of the largest ski resorts in Austria, and by far the biggest of the Paznaun valley.
 Ischgl is a must ski – for its modern high capacity lifts, countless pistes and slopes dropping back and forth into Austria and Switzerland (no passport or border patrol required) and its vibrant après ski and nightlife in Ischgl’s historic but chic ski village at the base.

-The Silvretta Ski Safari starting in Galtür is a wonderful opportunity to tour around the high alpine, pulled by snow cat and skiing outside the ski area boundaries, to another ski area Montafon Silvretta, through forested valleys around the impressive mountain range, even hopping aboard a “tunnel taxi” to pass through a mountain tunnel, in a circuit up to a high plateau lake and chalet restaurant for lunch before descending back to Galtür on skis to fisnih your day’s tour.
+Silvretta Ski Safari starting in Galtür is a wonderful opportunity to tour around the high alpine, pulled by snow cat and skiing outside the ski area boundaries, to another ski area Montafon Silvretta, through forested valleys around the impressive mountain range, even hopping aboard a “tunnel taxi” to pass through a mountain tunnel, in a circuit up to a high plateau lake and chalet restaurant for lunch before descending back to Galtür on skis to finish your day’s tour.